beautifulentropy/grpseetoy/README.md

 ## Example Output

+In the following output you can see:
+- the client successfully connects to the server
-Here you can watch server and client negotiate a connection, then the server close the connection after 30 seconds of inactivity (+/- 10% jitter), followed by the client succesfully reconnecting.
+- the server closes the client connection after MaxConnectionAge (+/- 10% jitter)
+- the client successfully reconnects to the server

 ### Server